WatchOutNewsAgency/wona.github.com/_posts/2020-04-15-sports-at-r.md

 The overall performance of our institute in this year’s meet was far from a victory after the triumphant success we achieved in 2018.
 As apparent from the graph, there have been massive improvements in different categories in recent years, but the team performance still leaves a lot to be desired.

 ***Please Note: Mentioned in the above graph is the overall standing of the team.
-In a few sports such as Swimming, Athletics, Badminton, TT etc., many students have secured medals in their individual events, which is not reflected in this graph.***
+In a few sports such as Swimming & Athletics, many students have secured medals in their individual events, which is not reflected in this graph.***

 <br />